Distributed computing quantum unitary evolution: Tavis--Cummings model with a large number of artificial atoms

 \section{Tavis--Cummings model with a large number of artificial atoms}

 In this paper, we introduce the TCM involving a large number of atoms.
 The basic states of the TCM is as follow

-where $p\in[0,n]$ --- number of free photons, $n$ --- number of atoms, $l_i,\ i\in[1,n]$ --- electronic state, $l_i=0$ --- i-st electron in ground state, $l_i=1$ --- i-st electron in excited state.
-Since the closed system (dissipation process is disabled), thus we can omit the qubit involving photons
+where $n$ --- number of atoms, $p_i\in[0,1]$ --- number of free photons from i-st atom, $l_i\in[0,1]$ --- electronic state, $l_i=0$ --- electron in ground state in i-st atom, $l_i=1$ --- electron in excited state in i-st atom.
+Since the closed system, we can omit the qubit involving photons

 And we can intuitively get that the dimension of Hilbert space is $N=2^n$.

 Interaction between atom and field is explained in detail in Fig. \ref{fig:TCModel}.
 In (a), an electron in the ground state absorbs a photon and transfer to the excited state, which is called excitation.
 In (b), an electron in the excited state transfer to the ground state after releasing a photon, this process is called de-excitation.
 Initial state is shown in Fig. \ref{fig:TCModel} (c), where exist $n$ excited atoms and no photons.
 The excited atom will de-excite and become a ground state atom, at which time a photon will be released (see Fig. \ref{fig:TCModel} (d)).
 When all atoms change to the ground state, $n$ photons are present in the optical cavity (see Fig. \ref{fig:TCModel} (e)).
 In a closed system, the de-excitation and excitation of atom exist at the same time, so a certain regularity will appear in the light-matter system, which is embodied in the periodic oscillation of the quantum states.